Jennie Berry's accessible stay in the North York Moors

 Stop off for lunch in a cute village

-The North York Moors are home to heaps of pretty villages, such as Hutton-Le-Hole, which is home to quaint little streets and some fantastic eateries.
-Whilst the village green isn’t wheelchair accessible, we were able to stop off at the Graze on The Green Cafe nearby, which serves excellent locally-sourced lunches and homemade cakes.Book a local lunch
+The North York Moors is home to plenty of pretty villages where you'll find quaint streets, pristine village greens and some fantastic eateries.
+We stopped off at the Graze on The Green Cafe in Rosedale Abbey which serves excellent locally-sourced lunches and homemade cakes.Book a local lunch

 Step back in time